Career Outcomes

 Joey Lu

-During my time with the Vanderbilt Philosophy Department, I took PHIL 2103: Modern Philosophy with Professor Emanuele Costa.
+During my time with the Vanderbilt Department of Philosophy, I took PHIL 2103: Modern Philosophy with Professor Emanuele Costa.
 The course and the discussions led by Professor Costa sparked my curiosity about existential and metaphysical questions related to identity, embodiment, and illness, and now informs the type of physician-scholar I want to become.

 After graduation, I started working as a cancer researcher in a lab at Stanford University, which combined with my philosophical interests to inspire a fascination in the philosophy of cancer and chronic illness.
 I decided I wanted to explore this fascination with Professor Costa, so I reached out to him with a series of philosophical questions and asking for mentorship.
 We are currently embarking on an academic research project that explores metaphysical perspectives on cancer, combining my interests in philosophy, medicine, and biomedical research.
 We look forward to co-authoring a publication together in the coming year and I am excited to continue my research in the medical humanities!